camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/guides/installing-payment-example.md

 description: "Learn how to install the Payment Example Process Application on Camunda 8 Self-Managed."
 ---

-We recommend users interested in installing their first application on Camunda 8 to follow the provided guide.
+We recommend users interested in installing their test application working with their Camunda 8 stack to follow the provided guide.

 The Payment Example Process Application provides a demonstration of a process application featuring payment processes, forms, workers, and dummy services.
 It's an excellent starting point for validating the functionality of your Camunda 8 Self-Managed installation.